goburdhunz/frogger-project-01/README.md

 The wins were getting the main game logic working after i got over the obstacles moving block.
 Also, adding the overlay at the end was simpler than i thought and also the webpage outside of the game was fun to work on.

+## Key learnings

+The purpose of this project was to cement the basic concepts of HTML/CSS, javascript and DOM manipulation.
+The idea of adding different views after the HTML structure had already been loaded was a foreign concept before learning about the DOM.
+In this sense, the project served its purpose as I had to build the HTML structure without the help of HTML canvas and the basic logic of the game was based on DOM manipulation.
+I also learnt about project management and the benefits of taking the time to plan before building anything.

+Moreover, there were deeper learnings in terms of how I approach problems as a whole.
+There were moments when I was stuck and nothing was moving forward.
+During these periods, I had to either stare at my screen helplessly or go out and take a walk and (hopefully) realise the solution during my break.
+Asking for help was something else that helped me during this project - I realised that seeking help or another viewpoint, especially in software development, is never a bad thing - even if the individual doesn't have the specific answer, they might point you in the right direction.

 ## Future content

-* Spent some time adding sounds which did not play very well at all and i decided to remove at this time.
+* Spent some time adding sounds which did not play very well at all and I decided to remove at this time.
 In a future iteration, i would like to try and add some game sounds to the movement, collisions, game music prior to start.

 * Would also like to store the scores in memory and to display a leaderboard.